Neko 1.99.1

 The user file implements the user

-modules contains a subroutine named user_setup
+module.
+This modules contains a subroutine named user_setup

 , which we use to interface the internal procedures defined in src/common/user_intf.f90